- Increased intracranial:

 It is also very important to bring an up-to-date list of all of your all medical conditions, medications including dosages, and names of numbers of any specialist you see.

 Read more about causes and Increased intracranial pressure deaths.

 MTBI misdiagnosed as balance problem: When a person has symptoms such as vertigo or dizziness, a diagnosis of brain injury may go overlooked.
-This is particularly true of mild traumatic brain injury ...read more »
+This is particularly true of mild traumatic brain injury (MTBI), for which...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: